 - An introduction to principles and practices of arts that engage with and create community;

-- Many things you need to know to start your own community arts project;
+- Many things you need to know to undertake your own community arts project;

-- An orientation to potential work or apprenticeship/internships with Jumblies;
+- An orientation to potential work or apprenticeship with Jumblies and Offshoots;

-- A gathering of artists and others interested in community-engaged arts;
+- A gathering of diverse people interested in community-engaged arts;

-- A time to consider and discuss the challenges and contradictions inherent in this work;
+- A time to consider and discuss the joys & challenges inherent in this work;

 - An intensive, fun, thought-provoking, immersive 6-day experience.

 - Definitions, terms, & guiding principles

 - Project visioning and planning

 - Facilitation (making art with people)